YourFriendlyNeighbourhoodNavalArchitect/Semantic-Segmentation-of-Marine-Biofouling-using-Deep-Learning/README.md

 * **Description:** This folder contains an enhanced and refined version of the project, building upon the foundational work of the Diploma thesis, as part of Marine 2025 Conference publication titled "A Novel Application of Attention U-Net for Marine Biofouling Classification and Segmentation".
 * **Improvements over Stage 1:**
     * Refined architecture for improved accuracy.
-    * Expanded dataset and elaborate data augmentation techniques.
+    * Expanded dataset and a more efficient data augmentation technique.
-    * Advanced hyperparameter tuning algorithm.
+    * Improved hyperparameter tuning algorithm, combined with trial pruning.
 ---

 ## General Information